Residual Reservoir Memory Networks: Introduction

 The Reservoir Computing (RC) paradigm\cite{nakajima2021reservoir, lukovsevivcius2009reservoir} is a unique approach for the design of untrained Recurrent Neural Networks (RNNs), popular for its computational efficiency.
 Training is limited to a simple linear readout and can be performed by means of light-weight closed-form solutions (e.g., ridge regression).
 The RNN component, commonly called the \emph{reservoir}, is left untrained after its random initialization.
 The theoretical framework on which RC lays its foundations makes these systems particularly suitable for implementation through physical systems, leading to research efforts in neuromorphic computing\cite{tanaka2019recent, yan2024emerging} and more specifically in RC-based nanowire networks\cite{milano2022materia, pistolesi2024nanowire}.
 Another prominent research direction has focused on developing increasingly advanced RC-based architectures \cite{gallicchio2017deepesn, gallicchio2024euler, ceni2024residual} to tackle the persistent challenge of learning long-term dependencies in sequential data, a common limitation affecting recurrent models.

 In this paper, we introduce \emph{Residual Reservoir Memory Networks} (ResRMNs).
 ResRMNs are characterized by a hierarchical and modular structure, combining a linear reservoir and a non-linear reservoir.
-In particular, we consider an implementation for non-linear reservoir which is based on temporal residual connections.
+Conceptually, the linear reservoir is designed to enhance memorization capabilities, while the non-linear reservoir, whose implementation in this work is based on temporal residual connections, is designed to capture complex, non-linear dependencies.
+We study different configurations for the temporal residual connections, including orthogonal matrices with either random or fixed structure.
+Additionally, we provide a characterization of the spectrum of ResRMN's Jacobian in Th. \ref{thm:spectrum}, and analyze stability properties through the lens of linear stability analysis.
 Through extensive empirical evaluation on time-series classification and pixel-level 1-D classification tasks, we demonstrate the advantages of the proposed approach over other RC-based models.

 The rest of this paper is organized as follows.
 Section \ref{sec:background} provides an overview of relevant related works within the RC paradigm.
 The proposed approach, ResRMN, is introduced in Section \ref{sec:resrmn}.
 Section \ref{sec:stability} is dedicated to a linear stability analysis of the dynamics of ResRMN.
 Section \ref{sec:experiments} is dedicated to the experiments.
 Finally, Section \ref{sec:conclusions} concludes the paper and suggests future research directions.